-In the United States, competitive Junior rowers are organized at a National Level into Lightweight and Openweight categories.
-Lightweight are under 135 pounds for women, and 155 pounds for men (these numbers are adjusted upwards during the winter season).
-To ensure the health of the sport’s young athletes, USRowing, our sport’s organizing body, requires a doctor’s certificate for any Junior rower planning to row as a lightweight,.
+In the United States, competitive youth rowers are organized at a national level into lightweight and openweight categories.
+Lightweight is under 135 pounds for women, and 155 pounds for men.
+These numbers are adjusted upwards during the winter season and at age 18.
+To ensure the health of the sport’s young athletes, USRowing, our sport’s organizing body, requires a doctor’s certificate for any youth rower planning to compete as a lightweight,.

 WHEN IS THE RIGHT AGE TO START ROWING?